2023-2024 Mandatory General Fee Per Credit Hour

 Students (including student workers and extra help employees) are automatically billed for the Blue Zone parking program, with the exception of those who are also full-time and part-time employees.

 Students who choose to participate in the Blue Zone parking program will be assessed the parking fee based on credit hours enrolled.
 Students must register their vehicle online.
 Once a student’s virtual permit has been issued, it can be viewed online and coverage is effective immediately.
-A valid virtual permit, or ePass, will be required in all parking lots at all University locations 24 hours per day.
+A valid virtual permit, or ePass, will be required in all parking lots at all University locations 24 hours a day.

 Gold Zone Parking Program